amethyst/rustrogueliketutorial/book/src/chapter_37.md

 builder
 ```

-Testing it with `cargo run` should show you that rooms are built, and then corners:
+Testing it with `cargo run` should show you that rooms are built, and then corridors:

 ![Screenshot](./c37-s6.gif).